Share | facebook twitter flickr flickr

 Image of Mick Valent and the team set up a harp trap to catch bats as they exit the barn loft at dusk.Zoom+ Mick Valent and the team set up a harp trap to catch bats as they exit the barn loft at dusk.
 MacKenzie Hall

 Thanks to our long-running Summer Bat Count, we have a host of maternity colony locations on record across NJ.
-We chose about a dozen of the largest (or historically largest) colonies for more intensive summer surveys.
-We appreciate all of the people who allowed us into their attics, barns, bat houses, and churches to study the bats.
+We monitor any remaining little brown bat colonies (which are difficult to find in a post-WNS world), as well as a few big brown bat colonies, which are still common.
+We appreciate all of the people who allow us into their attics, barns, bat houses, and churches to study the bats.
 Our goals are to:

 • Assess bats for signs of WNS exposure - like wing scars, rips, or holes caused by the fungus;